Beta Feature — Meeting Copilot is currently in beta. To request access, please reach out to the Tenzo team directly.

 Click Add Annotation to append a new entry, then fill in title, color, and instruction.
 Custom annotations always have a slot reserved alongside the defaults — the cap is 6 total, regardless of how many built-ins remain.
 Click Reset to built-in defaults at the bottom of the section to restore the shipped configuration.
 This overwrites any in-progress edits in the section.Context

-An optional free-text field where you can provide additional instructions or background information to the AI (e.g., “This is a senior role requiring 8+ years of experience”).End-of-Meeting Summary (Interview templates)
+An optional free-text field where you can provide additional instructions or background information to the AI (e.g., “This is a senior role requiring 8+ years of experience”).Post-Meeting Actions

-The End-of-Meeting Summary section (formerly labelled “Summary Format”) configures how the post-meeting summary is generated and synced for interview templates:- Use note sections — Include the template’s sections in the summary output.
+Configures how the post-meeting summary is generated:- Use note sections — Include the template’s sections in the summary output.

 - Custom sections — Add additional summary sections beyond the note format.